 | Retatrutide 12 mg | GIP + GLP-1 + glucagon | 28.7% | 68 weeks |

 Tirzepatide's position is as the FDA- and EMA-approved ceiling of the class.
 Semaglutide remains the first-line for most patients starting therapy.
-Retatrutide is still investigational and not expected to be available until 2027–2028.
+Retatrutide is still unapproved and not expected to be available until 2027–2028.

 For the full head-to-head comparison with semaglutide, see semaglutide vs tirzepatide.